madhumadhupria/prototype-environment-clean/README.md

 4. **Before the model loads**, the viewer asks for an access token by calling the token URL (currently Vercel).
 5. **With that token**, the viewer opens the model from APS and the custom extension applies the CAD/BIM neutral backdrop and grid.This is hidden in the clean branch.

-Nothing secret lives in the GitHub Pages files.
 The model URN is public; the APS client secret stays on the token server.

 ---